TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.12.md

 ---

-And when he was accused by the chief priests and elders, he answered nothing.
+When he was accused by the chief priests and elders, he answered nothing.